OrigeneT/Origene.github.io/_pages/about.md

   - /about.html
 ---

-.
-I am a data scientists experincied in
+* Research and Data analytics professional, Experienced in using data and machine leanring to solve real life problems
-.
-MSc. in Mathematical Sciences at The African Institute for Mathematical Sciences (AIMS Rwanda) .
-BSc.
+* MSc. in Mathematical Sciences at The African Institute for Mathematical Sciences (AIMS Rwanda)
+* BSc.
 Computer Engineering from University of Rwanda-College of Sciences and Technology

 Recent news (to be edited)
 ======